samhains/samhains.github.io/_projects/volvox-labs.md

 ![](http://volvoxlabs.com/wp-content/uploads/2018/12/3.jpg)

-Worked with [Volvox Labs](http://volvoxlabs.com) design lead to create VFX content for a moving image commission for NYLON Beauty Innovator Awards.
+Worked with [Volvox Labs](http://volvoxlabs.com) to create VFX content for a moving image commission for NYLON Beauty Innovator Awards.
 The content was designed for an 'immersive 360-dome projection experience' called [The Pore](http://volvoxlabs.com/nylon-dome-content/) which invited guests to experience how extreme temperatures, wind, dirt and pollution make us feel.

 Content was simulated and rendered in Houdini.